dbwebb-se/mvc/example/symfony/README.md

 ![Symfony image](http://dbwebb.se/image/kurs/mvc/kmom01-symfony.png?w=900&h=200&cf)

-Get going Symfony
+Get going with Symfony
 ====================

 This exercise will help you create a web application/service using a Symfony installation.
-You will add a controller, web pages and a REST API.
+You will add a controller, web pages using a template engine and a REST API.